Virbac Group

 Increasing availability and use of alternatives to antibiotics

 C.2.2.
-In April 2024, the company announced that it was to acquire Sasaeah, an animal health subsidiary of ORIX Corporation, which generates annual revenues of about €75 ($81.3) million, 50% of which is generated by vaccines.
-In December 2023, Virbac also acquired a majority stake in Globion, a leading Indian poultry vaccines specialist.
+In 2024, the company acquired Sasaeah, an animal health subsidiary of ORIX Corporation, which generates annual revenues of about €75 ($81.3) million, 50% of which is generated by vaccines.
+In June 2024, Virbac finalized its acquisition of Globion, a leading Indian poultry vaccines specialist, by purchasing the remaining minority shares and bringing its stake to 100%.
+In 2021, the company acquired Centrovet, which produces oral vaccines for salmon.
+It is not clear if these vaccines could be considered alternatives to antibiotics.

 C.2.3.
-Virbac does not disclose details of its marketing spend, and therefore no information on marketing spend for alternatives or antibiotics is available.
+Virbac does not disclose details of its marketing spend for alternatives to antibiotics.

 Stewardship and Lobbying